ginstrom/phaser-game/cline_docs/projectRoadmap.md

 - Stable multiplayer functionality

 ## Completed Tasks
+- [2025-03-07] Configured PostgreSQL database in docker-compose for the data store
 - [2025-03-07] Enabled automatic reloading for the frontend in Docker Compose when code changes are made
 - [2025-03-07] Implemented enum-based type system for game entities using a shared JSON configuration for both backend and frontend
 - [2025-03-07] Created test.sh script for running unit tests with support for frontend, backend, and various options